 Does automation pay off for small and medium-sized companies in the machining sector?
 The answer is: 'Yes.'
 That is, at least as far as the experiences of Metallverarbeitung Thomas Böttcher are concerned.

-Based in Leinefelde-Worbis, about 35 kilometres west of Nordhausen in Thuringia (Germany), the company was founded in 1995 as a one-man operation.
+Based in Leinefelde-Worbis, about 35 kilometers west of Nordhausen in Thuringia (Germany), the company was founded in 1995 as a one-man operation.
 Now with five employees, it is a classic producer of small series and individual parts.

 Most of the products are manufactured for the hydraulic sector and mainly consist of ready-to-assemble components, for example pumps for diverse application areas.
 In addition, the company makes prototypes for pre-production.
 Metallverarbeitung Thomas Böttcher's customers come from sectors such as medical technology, the construction industry and mining, to name just a few.
 "We basically cover the full range of machining work with our machines in a production area of about 1200 square metres, i.e., turning, milling and grinding, whereby our production is characterized by very high precision.
-For example, we work with grinding tolerances of between 3 and 5 pm," explains Thomas Böttcher, manager of the company.
+For example, we work with grinding tolerances of between 3 and 5 pm," explains Thomas Böttcher, managing director of the company.

 Intuitive automation concept

-About two years ago, the company invested in a loading robot from Halter CNC Automation, more precisely in a Halter LoadAssistant Universal Premium 25, for loading and unloading CNC lathes/milling machines.
+About two years ago, the company invested in a loading robot from HALTER CNC Automation, more precisely in a HALTER LoadAssistant Universal Premium 25, for loading and unloading CNC lathes/milling machines.
 The compact solution covers the full range of workpieces up to 270 mm in diameter or length and was installed in a very short time as a plug-and-play system.
 The mobile robot cell can also be moved flexibly from one machine to another.

 The LoadAssistant's parts buffer consists of workpiece-specific holders (grid plates and stacking stations) for rectangular and rotationally symmetrical parts and for bar material.
-“While the robot loads a machine with new workpieces and takes out finished parts at the front, an operator at the back can at any time take the finished parts from the buffer and supply the cell with new blanks.
+“While the robot loads a machine with new workpieces and takes out finished parts at the front, an operator at the back can at any time take the finished parts from the buffer and supply the cell with new blanks."

 Significantly less burden, with high process reliability